Edwin James Semmens

-Edwin James Semmens, MBE was the Principal of the Victorian School of Forestry (VSF) at Creswick, Victoria, Australia for 23 years from 1928 to 1951, as well as local historian and prominent community leader.
+Edwin James Semmens, MBE was the Principal of the Victorian School of Forestry (VSF) at Creswick, Victoria, Australia for 23 years from 1928 to 1951; a local historian and a community leader.

 Edwin was born on 20 January 1886 at the small Gippsland township of Toongabbie in eastern Victoria, as the eldest of nine children of Josiah Semmens, and his wife Agnes, née Veitch.

 His father Josiah, worked as an Inspector of Forests in the Lands Department at the time and the family moved at some stage to Maryborough in northwest Victoria where Edwin attended elementary school and later the nearby Bendigo School of Mines.

 Edwin started his career as a primary school teacher in 1902 and attended the Melbourne Teachers College.
 During 1925, he undertook more part-time study at the University of Melbourne towards a Bachelor of Science where he won the prestigious Godfrey Howitt prize with exhibitions in botany and zoology.

 Later in 1927, while teaching at Shepparton High School, he was invited by the Forests Commission Victoria to become Principal of the Victorian School of Forestry at Creswick when the institution was going through a difficult period and was in danger of closing.

 Principal of the Victorian School of Forestry 1928-1951

 Known fondly to his students as E.J. or Teddo, he immediately introduced a new and broad curriculum of subjects and set high personal standards.
 The academic rigour of the course was ensured by a Board of Examiners headed by the Professor of Botany at the University of Melbourne, Professor Alfred James Ewart (1872–1937).
 Semmens had studied under Ewart at University and its believed that Ewart put Semmens name forward to the Forests Commission as candidate for Principal of VSF in 1927.
 Semmens also enjoyed strong support from the Chairman of the Forests Commission, Alfred Vernon Galbraith after the acrimonious split between Victoria and the Australian Forestry School in Canberra in 1930.

 E.J generously made himself available to guide his pupil's study and sporting habits and also cultivate their diverse interests.
 Many of his students later established themselves as notable leaders with the Forests Commission after graduating from VSF.
 Two students, James Hamlin Willis, and Richard Bond became outstanding botanists, while many others established prominent careers within the National Parks Service, Fisheries and Wildlife, Soil Conservation Authority, teaching at tertiary institutions or the private forestry sector.
 Some like Alfred John Leslie became truly international foresters.

-An active field-botanist himself, E.J. accumulated a large and valuable collection of plant specimens and personal sketches for the expanding school herbarium and was elected a Fellow honoris causa of the prestigious Linnean Society of London (FLS) in 1935 for his outstanding work.
-In addition, Semmens also conducted some pioneering research into the composition of eucalyptus oils and his steam kilns are part the University of Melbourne museum collection at Creswick.
+An active field-botanist himself, Semmens accumulated a large and valuable collection of plant specimens and personal sketches for the expanding school herbarium, and was elected a Fellow honoris causa of the prestigious Linnean Society of London (FLS) in 1935 for his work.
+He also conducted research into the composition of eucalyptus oils.
+His steam kilns are part the University of Melbourne museum collection at Creswick.